matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 ### `isEqual()` <a name="isEqual"></a>

-Returns true if both DataTable are exactly the same.
+Returns true if both DataTable instances are exactly the same.

 #### Description

-Used in unit tests.
+DataTables are equal if they have the same number of rows, if each row has a label that exists in the other table, and if each row is equal to the row in the other table with the same label.
+The order of rows is not important.

 #### Signature